-Pine Tree Camp offers seven six-day sessions throughout the summer.
+Pine Tree Camp offers three six-day sessions for adults and three five-day sessions for kids throughout the summer.
 Sessions are geared toward specific ages (children and adults) and populations, with about 90 campers participating in each session.
 Children’s sessions are designed for ages 8 to 18 and adult sessions are appropriate for people 19 and older.

 During their stay, campers reside in waterfront cabins along with trained counseling staff.
 The staff-to-camper ratio is one-to-three, ensuring that campers receive the care and support they need.
 A team of nurses is on-site 24 hours a day to administer medications and provide campers with medical attention if necessary.

 Campers participate in typical summer camp activities.
 The difference is all of Pine Tree Camp’s activities are designed to allow campers to discover their abilities.
 Activities include swimming, hiking on accessible nature trails, drama, arts and crafts, archery, playing tennis and basketball on accessible courts, kayaking, fishing and spending time in Maine’s only fully accessible treehouse.

 Our staff is committed to ensuring that all campers fully participate in all of the programming.
 No one is a bystander – everyone is part of the action.